MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-methods.md

 Payment methods are linked to vendors in order to specify how an invoice from the specific vendor must be paid.

 ## To set up a payment methods
 Several typical payment methods are already defined in [!INCLUDE[d365fin](includes/d365fin_md.md)].
-You can define new payment methods in the **Payment Methods** window, which you can find with the search function or open from the **Payment Method** field on an a vendor or customer card.
+You can define new payment methods in the **Payment Methods** page, which you can find with the search function or open from the **Payment Method** field on an a vendor or customer card.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Methods**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]